 For any data user in an enterprise today, data profiling is a key tool for resolving data quality issues and building new data solutions.
-In this blog, we’ll cover the definition of data profiling, top use cases, and share important techniques and best practices for data profiling today.
+In this guide, you’ll learn how to use profiling effectively, see its top use cases, and understand best practices to improve data quality and business outcomes.

 How do other thought leaders define it?
-DAMA defines data profiling as: An approach to data quality analysis, using statistics to show patterns of usage, and patterns of contents in an automated manner.
+DAMA defines data profiling as: An approach to data quality analysis, using statistics to show patterns of usage, and patterns of contents, and automated as much as possible.

 Gartner defines data profiling as: A technology for discovering and investigating data quality issues, such as duplication, lack of consistency, and lack of accuracy and completeness.
 This is accomplished by analyzing one or multiple data sources and collecting metadata that shows the condition of the data and enables the data steward to investigate the origin of data errors.
 The tools provide data statistics, such as degree of duplication and ratios of attribute values, both in tabular and graphical formats.